Processing Your Application

 - Council check your proposed building project to see if it requires other permissions to satisfy Resource Management Act or District Plan requirements. e.g. Land use consent is required where all or part of the proposed building project does not fully comply with the relevant rules in the District Plan.
 A subdivision consent is required to legally divide land or buildings for separate ownership, such as new lots or sections.In either of these cases, if you have not already applied for and been granted a Resource Consent (land use or subdivision consent) we will ask you do this.
 Your Building Consent will be issued with a Section 37 certificate under the Building Act 2004 and Resource Consent must be obtained before building work can start.

 - District Plan rules are available online or at Council's Service Centres.

-- Council also check your application for compliance with Council's bylaws and other legislation for things such as vehicle access, water reticulation, public drainage and, in the case of commercial premises, matters such as health, trade waste, building warrant of fitness and backflow prevention.
+- Council also checks your application for compliance with Council's bylaws and other legislation for things such as vehicle access, water reticulation, public drainage and, in the case of commercial premises, matters such as health, trade waste, building warrant of fitness and backflow prevention.